 There are a few simple shortcuts which will considerably speed your preparation of food for canning.
 For instance, whole fruits and vegetables that have not been peeled may be punctured with a fork to prevent their skins from bursting during processing.
 A quick way to peel produce is by blanching.
 Simply immerse the fruits and vegetables in boiling water for one or two minutes, drain, cover with cold water to permit handling and peel.
 Often the skins will slip right off, almost by themselves.

 Tin cans are sealed before processing.
-If glass jars are used, screw the tops on tightly before processing, then turn back one quarter turn to allow steam to escape during the operation.
+If glass jars are used, screw the tops on tightly before processing, then turn back 1/4-turn to allow steam to escape during the operation.

 On the other hand, please do not get the idea that home canned foods are any more dangerous than commercially canned foods.
 Properly processed, either is entirely safe.
 Improperly processed, either can kill you.